jose-villegas/website-hugo/content/post/operate_now.md

 With the time I took a more leading role over this project, since I had the most experience with the source code at the time.
 This was a new experience for me, as now I was designing architectures for other programmers to follow, working directly with the client, estimating tasks for others, and being more involved in the management side of the project regarding programming.

-The game can be found on [Apple Store](https://apps.apple.com/us/app/operate-now-hospital/id1136678102) and [Google Play](https://play.google.com/store/apps/details?id=com.spilgames.OperateNow2&hl=en), here is a short gameplay video:
+The game can be found on [Apple Store](https://apps.apple.com/us/app/operate-now-hospital/id1136678102) and [Google Play](https://play.google.com/store/apps/details?id=com.spilgames.OperateNow2&hl=en).

 <a href="https://apps.apple.com/us/app/operate-now-hospital/id1136678102">
 <img src="https://res.cloudinary.com/jose-villegas/image/upload/v1595387863/WebPage/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg" height="60" width="120"/>